 Since the premiere of Love Sick in 2014, the number of Thai BL series offered every year has increased dramatically.
 In 2015, only one BL show aired in Thailand.
 Four years later, more than a dozen BL series were aired or streamed in Thailand.
 Support for international fans has also increased, with many of the shows providing their own English subtitles as opposed to “fan subbing”.
 In 2020, 2Gether: The Series, a Thai BL also produced by GMMTV became the most streamed showed in the online Asian platform LINETV.
 This show also trended on twitter worldwide consistently during it is 13-episode run.
 In little more than five years, Thai BL has become an important industry with a reach beyond Thailand.
 As of this date (May 2022), more than 100 BL series are produced per year, and most of them are produced in Thailand.
 A recent article in the Bangkok Post stated that the BL industry represents about 30 million USD per year and that Thailand is poised to take advantage of this in its quest to become another Asian soft power (like Korea).

 Besides Japan and Thailand, BL is produced in many other countries.
 BL series, with a more queer-centric plot, have been produced in Taiwan since around 2017, when the first HIStory was produced.
 The Philippines produced its first true BLs in 2020.
 The jury is out if we consider Sakristan, Hello Stranger or Gameboys as the first BLs from The Philippines, since they were released almost simultaneously.
 In 2020, South Korea joined the list of countries producing BLs, with “Where Your Eyes Linger”.
 In 2021, Gameboys became the first Filipino BL series to be offered on Netflix internationally.
-We don’t have a lot of data on Vietnam, since MyDramaList does not catalogue Vietnamese shows, but we know they have been producing series since at least 2019 or so.
-Also since 2021, Japan has increased the number of BL series available online.
+We don’t have a lot of data on Vietnam, since MyDramaList does not catalogue Vietnamese shows, but we know they have been producing series since at least 2019.
+Also, since 2021, Japan has increased the number of BL series available online.
 Recently, Cambodia has been rumored to have a BL production on the works.
 In 2022, Netflix released what some have said is the first true Western BL, the series “Heart Stoppers”.
+I have not watched it yet, but as soon as I do, I will let you know if I think it is a BL (or not).

 BL is truly an international phenomenon on the rise!